SmartEngines/Smart-Code-Engine-SDK/README.md

 Common values are `utf8` and `base64`.

 There are three main scenarios for barcode recognition: `focused`, `anywhere` or `dummy`.
-The `focused` mode is designed to process barcodes using handheld camera recognition in videostream when the code occupies the significant area of the source image.
+The `focused` mode is designed to process barcodes using handheld camera recognition in video stream when the code occupies the significant area of the source image.
 The `anywhere` mode is designed to process barcodes on any image in any location.
 This is much more resource consuming operation.
 It can be used to process any image from the gallery.
 The `dummy` mode is mainly used when location of barcode is predefined.
 To enable the required mode set the corresponding session option: